dotnet/csharplang/proposals/extensions.md

 #### Skeletons

+Each extension container in source is emitted as an extension container in metadata.
-Its name is unspeakable and determined based on the lexical order in the program.
+- Its name is unspeakable and determined based on the lexical order in the program.
   The name is not guaranteed to remain stable across re-compilation.
   Below we use `<Extension>ee_` followed by an index.
 For example: `<Extension>ee_2`.
+- Its type parameters are those declared in source (including attributes).

 Method/property/indexer declarations in an extension container in source are represented as skeleton declarations in metadata.
-The signatures of the original methods are maintained, but their bodies are replaced with `throw null`.
+The signatures of the original methods are maintained (including attributes), but their bodies are replaced with `throw null`.
 Those should not be referenced in IL.

-The nested types declarations in an extension container in source are represented as skeleton nested types in metadata.
-The name, accessibility and type parameters of the original nested type are maintained, but the members are emitted as skeleton declarations in metadata.

 Note: This is similar to ref assemblies.
 The reason for using `throw null` bodies (as opposed to no bodies) is so that IL verification could run and pass (thus validating the completeness of the metadata).

 The extension marker method encodes the receiver parameter.
 - It is public and static, and is called `<Extension>$`.
+- It has the attributes, refness, type and name from the receiver parameter on the extension container.
-- If the receiver parameter doesn't specify a name, then the parameter name is unspeakable.
+- If the receiver parameter doesn't specify a name, then the parameter name is empty.

 Note: This allows roundtripping of extension container symbols through metadata (full and reference assemblies).

+Note: we may choose to only emit one extension container in metadata when duplicate extension containers are found in source.

 #### Implementations

 The method bodies for method/property/indexer declarations in an extension container in source are emitted as static implementation methods in the top-level static class.
-- An implementation method is named by prepending `<Extension>` to the name of the original method.
+- An implementation method is named by prepending `<Extension>` for instance case or `<StaticExtension>` for static case to the name of the original method.
   For example: `set_Property` => `<Extension>set_Property`.
-- It has type parameters derived from the extension container prepended to the type parameters of the original method.
+- It has type parameters derived from the extension container prepended to the type parameters of the original method (including attributes).
-- It has the same accessibility as the original method.
+- It has the same accessibility and attributes as the original method.
 - If it implements a static method, it has the same parameters and return type.
 - It if implements an instance method, it has a prepended parameter to the signature of the original method.
-  This parameter's refness, type, and name are derived from the receiver parameter declared in the relevant extension container.
+  This parameter's attributes, refness, type, and name are derived from the receiver parameter declared in the relevant extension container.
 - The parameters in implementation methods refer to type parameters owned by implementation method, instead of those of an extension container.

-A nested type in an extension container in source is emitted as a similar nested type in the top-level static class.
-- An implementation nested type is named by prepending `<Extension>` to the name of the original type.
-- It has the same arity as the original type.
-- It has the same accessibility as the original nested type.
-- It has implementation methods which follow the same rules described above.

 For example:
 ```
 static class IEnumerableExtensions